ArbitrumFoundation/governance/docs/security-council-mgmt.md

 The Security Council can remove a member prior to the end of their term, if 9 of 12 members agree.
 The 9 of 12 council has the rights to call `removeMember` on the `SecurityCouncilManager`.

-The Security Council can also add a member once one has been removed.
-If 9 of 12 members agree and if there are less than 12 members currently on the council.
+The Security Council can also add a member once one has been removed if 9 of 12 members agree and if there are less than 12 members currently on the council.
 The 9 of 12 council is be given the rights to call `addMember` on the `SecurityCouncilManager`.

 ### Overall diagram
 Below is a diagram showing the interaction between the different components described above: